TTK4145-Students-2021/project-group29/README.md

  ## Problem/Project description

-This repostory creates software for controlling `n` elevators working in parallel across `m` floors.
-There were some requirements that had to be fulfilled in order to acquire a logic elevator system:
+This repository creates software for controlling `n` elevators working in parallel across `m` floors.
+There were some requirements that had to be fulfilled in order to obtain a logic elevator system:

 - **No order are lost**